 How To Become a Friend

-To become a Dementia Friend, you can attend a live, virtual info session led by a Dementia Champion, either virtual or in person.
+To become a Dementia Friend, you can attend a live info session led by a Dementia Champion, either virtual or in person.

 What to expect

-Find an event at a time you can attend.
-After you register, you will receive an email with instructions to access the Zoom meeting, which you can do on any computer, phone or tablet connected to the Internet.
+After you register for a virtual session, you will receive an email with instructions to access the Zoom meeting, which you can do on any computer, phone or tablet connected to the Internet.
 For in-person sessions, please follow the host location’s safety guidelines.
 A Dementia Champion will host the meeting.
 The session is interactive, so you can share stories, ask questions, and learn together.

 The Dementia Friends Indiana movement seeks to advance education and awareness of dementia, reduce the stigma associated with the disease, and create community environments that are welcoming and conducive for those living with dementia.